KevinNaMo/LevanteDPAnemia/README.md

 ## Data

-This project is adapted to work with the Registro Levante de Diálisis Peritoneal database.
-The .xls or .xlsx files downloaded from
+This project is adapted to work with the .xls and .xlsx files from Registro Levante de Diálisis Peritoneal database.

 ## Dependencies